-If you’re intrigued about this idea, follow these steps and suggestions to creating your very own cut flower heaven.
+If you’re intrigued about starting a flower garden for centerpieces, follow these steps and suggestions to creating your very own cut flower heaven.

-Maintain the garden.
-Mulch lightly to discourage weeds, and water weekly unless you’ve had a good recent rainfall.
+Mulch lightly to discourage weeds, and water weekly unless you’ve had good recent rainfall.
 Remember, it’s better to water less frequently but more deeply to ensure healthy roots.
 And keep cutting — the more you cut, the more prolific your plants will bloom.

 Not only are flowers beautiful, but many varieties smell good as well.
 You don’t have to compromise, have a centerpiece that smells as beautiful as it looks!